yellow flower in tilt shift lens

 The other part is reflecting on how you relate to the character.
 How can you connect to them, and how can they be a vehicle for the point that you want to make?

-When you make a personal connection to character and start actually seeing yourself in them too – that is also when you are yourself in your acting.
+When you make a personal connection to the character and start actually seeing yourself in them too – that is also when you are yourself in your acting.

 But why does all this matter?